Chhal – Sheh Aur Maat: Plot

-Two lovebirds Rishi and Neha go to their honeymoon.
+Two lovebirds Rishi and Neha go on their honeymoon.
 Rishi is kidnapped and Kabir claims that he is her husband.
 Kabir threatens her by saying that he will kill Rishi if she will not follow his instructions.
 Kabir asks Neha to pretend as Aditi, his late wife, in front of his family.
-Kabir explains that she is a look like of Aditi, so he can pose her as Aditi.
+Kabir explains that she is a look alike of Aditi, so he can pose her as Aditi.
 Aditi had died in a car accident.

 Aditi is the owner of 10,000,000,000 (one thousand crores) of which 1,000,000,000 (one hundred crore) is given to charity.
 Kabir can have rest of 9,000,000,000 (nine hundred crores) if Neha a.k.a.
 Aditi gives it to him.
 Kabir takes her to his family.
 While everyone believes that Aditi has survived the accident, Kabir's youngest brother Ranveer and Kabir's uncle have a doubt.
 Kabir's nephew Gattu is kidnapped by CID officer Dushyant upon the orders of a mysterious character, "Sarkar", who keeps contact with him only through a phone.
 Dushyant is actually a contract killer who tried to kill Neha twice.
 He also injures Kabir in one such try.
 Neha rescues Gattu.
 Before she manages to find out the truth from Dushyant on Sarkar's real identity, he is killed by an unknown shooter upon the hasty orders of Sarkar.

 Ija, Kabir's mother, organises a second wedding for Neha and Kabir on the saying of their family astrologer, while Ranveer locates Rishi and asks him to blow the cover of Neha.
 Rishi does not carry the job on the wedding day.
 Neha and Kabir are married successfully.
 It is revealed that Neha is actually Aditi, who had survived from the accident and had come to seek revenge from Kabir, with the help of Rishi.
 Aditi later reveals her whole plan to Rishi.
-They had posed as an ordinary couple which made Kabir believed in and did what Aditi expected.
-Their plan however faces a glitch when Kabir and Karan kidnap Rishi, and Aditi hadn't expected it.
-Her focus goes on rescuing Rishi rather than moving forward with her plan.
+They had posed as an ordinary couple which made Kabir believe the facade and do what Aditi had expected.
+Their plan however faces a glitch when Kabir and Karan kidnap Rishi.
+Aditi did not expect it.
+Her focus goes on to rescuing Rishi rather than moving forward with her plan.
 After successful attempts in outwitting Karan, Kabir and finally Ranveer, Rishi bids her farewell by promising his help whenever she requires.